Neonatology: Historical developments

-Though high infant mortality rates were recognized by the medical community at least as early as the 1860s, advances in modern neonatal intensive care have led to a significant decline in infant mortality in the modern era.
+Though high infant mortality rates were recognized by the medical community at least as early as the 1860s, advances in modern neonatal intensive care have led to a significant decline in infant mortality in the modern era, falling from 5 million deaths globally in 1990 to 2.3 million in 2022.
 This has been achieved through a combination of technological advances, enhanced understanding of newborn physiology, improved sanitation practices, and development of specialized units for neonatal intensive care.
 Around the mid-19th century, the care of newborns was in its infancy and was led mainly by obstetricians; however, the early 1900s, pediatricians began to assume a more direct role in caring for neonates.
-The term neonatology was coined by Dr. Alexander Schaffer in 1960.
+The term "neonatology" was coined by Dr. Alexander Schaffer in 1960.
 The American Board of Pediatrics established an official sub-board certification for neonatology in 1975.

 In 1835, the Russian physician Georg von Ruehl developed a rudimentary incubator made from two nestled metal tubs enclosing a layer of warm water.
 By the mid-1850s, these "warming tubs" were in regular use at the Moscow Foundling Hospital for the support of premature infants.
-1857, Jean-Louis-Paul Denuce was the first to publish a description of his own similar incubator design, and was the first physician to describe its utility in the support of premature infants in medical literature.
+In 1857, Jean-Louis-Paul Denuce was the first to publish a description of his own similar incubator design, and was the first physician to describe its utility in the support of premature infants in medical literature.
 By 1931, Dr. A Robert Bauer added more sophisticated upgrades to the incubator which allowed for humidity control and oxygen delivery in addition to heating capabilities, further contributing to improved survival in newborns.

+Nurse using an oxygen meter to monitor oxygen levels in a neonatal incubator, 1950s.

 The 1950s brought a rapid escalation in neonatal services with the advent of mechanical ventilation of the newborn, allowing for survival at an increasingly smaller birth weight.

 In 1952, the anesthesiologist Dr. Virginia Apgar developed the Apgar score, used for standardized assessment of infants immediately upon delivery, to guide further steps in resuscitation if necessary.

-The first dedicated neonatal intensive care unit (NICU) was established at Yale-Newhaven Hospital in Connecticut in 1965.
+The first dedicated neonatal intensive care unit (NICU) was established at Yale New Haven Hospital in Connecticut in 1965, an effort led by Dr. Louis Gluck.
 Prior to the development of the NICU, premature and critically ill infants were attended to in nurseries without specialized resuscitation equipment.

 In 1968, Dr. Jerold Lucey demonstrated that hyperbilirubinemia of prematurity (a form of neonatal jaundice) could be successfully treated through exposure to artificial blue light.
 This led to widespread use of phototherapy, which has now become a mainstay of treatment of neonatal jaundice.

 In the 1980s, the development of pulmonary surfactant replacement therapy further improved survival of extremely premature infants and decreased chronic lung disease, one of the complications of mechanical ventilation, among less severely premature infants.